-St Mary's Primary Church of England Academy receives funding from the Department for Education, some of which is intended to support children with SEN. For children who have particularly high levels of need and support, we apply for top-up funding (High Tariff Needs Funding) from Suffolk.
+St Mary's Church of England Academy receives funding from the Department for Education, some of which is intended to support children with SEND.
+For children who have particularly high levels of need and support, we apply for top-up funding (High Needs Funding) from Suffolk.
 In 2017-2018 we received £36,000 of this funding which was used primarily to employ additional teaching assistants to work with these high level need children.
-In 2018-19 the funding had increased to just over £71,000 for the school population of high level need children.
-In 2019-20 the funding received reached £84,000.
-We expect the level of funding to remain approximately the same for 2020-21
+In 2019-20 the funding had increased to just over £84,000 for the school population of high level need children.
+In 2020-21 the funding received reached £100,000.
+The level of increase in funding indicates the increase in levels of need we are seeing in our cohorts of students.
+We expect the level of funding to remain in the region of £80,000 for 2021-22.